Director of Major Gifts

 The Director of Major Gifts will play an integral role in CAF’s department of Development expanding upon individual giving, focusing on major gifts and planned giving.
 This seasoned and strategic fundraiser will operate with autonomy to not only manage, but also grow CAF’s portfolio of high-capacity donors.
 The Director of Major Gifts will also build off of the existing infrastructure and strategy needed to secure six and seven-figure commitments that will help sustain CAF’s impact for decades to come.
 Given that the Director of Major Gifts is a new role starting during a time of transition for the organization, it is intended that this role will grow into the outlined essential job functions.

-Unlimited paid time off, mandatory four weeks off; paid parental leave; federally observed holidays
+Unlimited paid time off, including a mandatory four weeks off.

 Work schedule